cornell-colab/SGFDH-2022/W6 Text Analysis/Game plan.md

 #### Optional

-Cottom, Tressie McMillan. “‘47.
-More Scale, More Questions: Observations from Sociology’ in ‘Debates in the Digital Humanities 2016’ on Debates in the DH Manifold.”
-Debates in the Digital Humanities, https://dhdebates.gc.cuny.edu/read/untitled/section/55e48b34-543a-41f7-97c9-8c8643bf8844#ch47.
+Cottom, Tressie McMillan. “‘[47.
+More Scale, More Questions: Observations from Sociology](https://dhdebates.gc.cuny.edu/read/untitled/section/55e48b34-543a-41f7-97c9-8c8643bf8844#ch47)’ in ‘Debates in the Digital Humanities 2016’ on Debates in the DH Manifold.”
+Debates in the Digital Humanities.
 Accessed 17 May 2022.